The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 - Cut-off date

 Determine when the assignment will no longer accept submissions.
-(You can manually grant extensions to specific students if they need to submit beyond the cut-off date.)
+(You can manually Grant Extensions Beyond the Cut-off Date to specific students if they need to submit beyond the cut-off date.)

 - Submission types